See it All in 48 Hours: A Winter Guide to Crested Butte/Gunnison

 To maximize time, book a stay at one of the several “ski in/ski out” accommodations that are available.
-Axtel Condominiums is located in Village Center at the base of the high-speed Silver Queen chairlift and provides access to the longest runs in the resort.
-It’s a great family-friendly option.
-However, downtown and the resort are only three miles apart so everything is easy to access.
-For a great bird’s eye view, try the Columbine, one the resorts located highest on the mountain.
+Downtown and the resort are also only three miles apart so everything is easy to access.

-Fuel up right with a hearty breakfast.
-Caffeinate your day with Camp 4 Coffee or for a more traditional sit down meal The Revelden, formerly known as The Sunflower.
-Often touted as some of the best food in town, Revelden’s daily, fresh offerings and gluten-free options are a hit.
+Start your 48 hours right.
+Fuel up with a hearty breakfast.
+Caffeinate your day with Camp 4 Coffee or a more traditional sit down meal at one of the many breakfast places.
 Once you have a full belly, it’s time to get down to business.

 57% of the mountain is devoted to intermediate and expert terrain.
 Those who love daring, tight, technical terrain will love challenging the best steeps around within the extreme limits of inbounds, double-black diamond terrain.
 Wear out your legs doing laps on the High Lift and North Face T-bars with runs like Headwall, Teocalli, Spellbound, and Phoenix Bowl.

-For the true adrenaline junkies, earn your bragging rights by having conquered the steepest cut ski run in North America on the sustained 50 degree pitch of Rambo—where there is no shame in feeling nervous about dropping in.
-Note that many of the runs in “the extremes” aren’t listed on the trail map, so checking in with a local expert is the best way to find out what’s good while there.
-If you have the time, the resort offers free tours of the mountain, but there is one more way to find the gnarliest runs—the CB Extreme app (available for Android and iOS).
-This app has the skinny on extreme terrain and is getting a new update for the 2017 / 2018 ski season.
-It’s like having a local in your pocket!
+For the true adrenaline junkies, earn your bragging rights by having conquered the steepest cut ski run in North America on the sustained 50 degree pitch of Rambo‚ “where there is no shame in feeling nervous about dropping in.”
+Note that many of the runs in ‘the extremes’ aren’t listed on the trail map, so checking in with a local expert is the best way to find out what’s good while there.
+If you have the time, the resort offers free tours of the mountain.

 A favorite post-mountain watering hole is the Secret Stash.
 Known for their unique topping combinations with names like Notorious F.I.G., Buddha’s Belly, and Steazy Ryder, it’s arguably the best pizza in Crested Butte.
 For a fine dining adventure with French flair, make a reservation for the Uley’s Cabin Sleigh Ride Dinner.
 Snuggle up with your sweetie under a cozy blanket in a horse drawn sleigh while winding through the cotton candy landscape.